Last updated November 8th, 2018.

 3. You don’t need a flu shot if you’ve gotten one in the past.

 FICTION.
 According to the CDC, every person over the age of 6 months should receive a flu shot annually.
 Different strains of the flu virus are prevalent each year, so if you haven’t been vaccinated against one of this season’s common strains, you’re vulnerable to them.
-Also, keep in mind that your immunity declines over time.
-So, getting the flu shot each year restores your immunity to higher levels.

 4. You need antibiotics to recover from the flu.